 - 1 wedge or wheel of good quality Brie, about 8 oz

-- 1 medium summer truffle, about 1 oz
+- 1 medium summer truffle or other fresh truffles, about 1 oz

 - fresh baguette, rustic bread or crackers